SaroM0/sct-data-generation/README.md

 ### What are Script Concordance Tests?

 Script Concordance Tests (SCT) are assessment tools designed to evaluate clinical reasoning in situations of uncertainty.
-Each SCT item presents:
+Each SCT item consists of:

-1. A clinical vignette with controlled ambiguity
+1. **A clinical vignette** with controlled ambiguity (one patient case)
-2. A diagnostic, therapeutic, or test-related hypothesis
-3. New information that modulates the hypothesis
+2. **Three independent evaluation scenarios**:
+   - **Diagnosis scenario**: Evaluates diagnostic reasoning ("If you were thinking of [diagnosis]... and then you find that... this hypothesis becomes...")
+   - **Management scenario**: Evaluates treatment decisions ("If you were thinking of [intervention]... and then you find that... this action becomes...")
+   - **Follow-up scenario**: Evaluates monitoring strategies ("If you were thinking of [follow-up plan]... and then you find that... this plan becomes...")
-4. A 5-point Likert scale to assess probability change
+3. **A 5-point Likert scale** for each scenario to assess the change in likelihood/appropriateness

+**Important**: Each scenario is completely independent - information from one scenario does NOT carry over to the others.

 ### Key Features